lisajennykrieg/lisajennykrieg.github.io/index.md

 walking my dog Luki, playing with my little daughter Aya, bouldering, or reading a book by my favorite authors [David Mitchell][david], [Dan Simmons][dan], or [Tonke Dragt][tonke].

-I recently submitted my PhD thesis on social memory in Germany at the [Anthropology Department][utrechtanthro] at Utrecht University.
+Since October 2016, I'm part of the research group of [Prof. Julia Verne][verne] at the [Department of Geography][geobonn] of the University of Bonn.
-Since May 2015, I'm also working as a postdoctoral researcher at the [Chemical Youth][chem] project at the [Anthropology Department][uvaanthro] of the University of Amsterdam with [Prof. Anita Hardon][anita].
+In October 2016, I also defended my PhD thesis on social memory in Germany at the [Anthropology Department][utrechtanthro] at Utrecht University.
-In October 2016, I'll be joining the research group of [Prof. Julia Verne][verne] at the [Department of Geography][geobonn] of the University of Bonn.
+Since May 2015, and until the end of 2016, I'm also working as a postdoctoral researcher at the [Chemical Youth][chem] project at the [Anthropology Department][uvaanthro] of the University of Amsterdam with [Prof. Anita Hardon][anita].